SolarLune/routine/readme.md

     for routine.Running() {

         // While the routine runs, we call Routine.Update().
 This allows
-        // the routine to execute, but also gives Action back to the main
+        // the routine to execute, but also gives action back to the main
-        // thread when it's cycling (done until the next frame / Update() call)
-        // so we can do other stuff, like take input or update a game's screen. routine.Update()
+        // thread when it's idling so we can do other stuff, like take input
+        // or update a game's screen.
+        routine.Update()

     }